12 Niche Blog Examples You Should Consider

 Other potential blog niche ideas within the health and fitness category include:

 - Yoga: A blog that focuses on yoga, offering tips and advice for practicing different types of yoga, as well as mindfulness and meditation.

 - Running: A blog that offers tips and advice for runners, including training plans, injury prevention, and race recaps.

 - Plant-based nutrition: A blog that focuses on plant-based nutrition, offering recipes and tips for transitioning to a plant-based diet.

 - Mental health: A blog that focuses on mental health and wellness, offering tips and advice for managing stress, anxiety, and other mental health issues.

 Google Trends: A Useful Tool

-Maybe you wonder, “But how do I know if my niche is a good one to pursue?”
-We have an entire course coming out in the days ahead that will walk you through how to discover a profitable blog niche (including worksheets, checklists, and more).
-But for now, you can use a free tool called Google Trends to get you started.
+Maybe you wonder, “But how do I know if my niche market is a good one to pursue?”
+You can use a free tool called Google Trends to get you started.

 See the consistent demand over time?
 Now let’s compare that to fidget spinners and the keto diet.

-Hopefully, these five niche blog examples have shown you just how possible that is for you!
+Hopefully, these twelve niche blog examples have shown you just how possible that is for you!